zer0glitch/ocpv-ansible-example/README.md

 I'm glad you asked! (took you long enough...)
 All we have to do to start, is to make sure you have access to your bastion host, and start typing away!

-Just in case you missed this when you started setting things up, you'll need SSH or console access to a bastion machine.
+NOTE: you'll need SSH or console access to a bastion machine.
 For our RHPDS peeps, this would be provided as an SSH connection.

 Once you're ready, see the below code block to run some commands to configure your environment.